-- "the Issuer" or "AB InBev" are to Anheuser-Busch InBev SA/NV; - "Group" or "Combined Group" are to Anheuser-Busch InBev SA/NV and the group of companies owned and/or controlled by Anheuser-Busch InBev SA/NV; - "Former AB InBev Group" or "Former AB InBev" are to Anheuser-Busch InBev SA/NV or Anheuser-Busch InBev SA/NV and the group of companies owned and/or controlled by Anheuser-Busch InBev SA/NV, as existing prior to the completion of the Combination; - "Ambev" are to AmBev S.A., a Brazilian company listed on the New York Stock Exchange and on the São Paulo Stock Exchange, and successor of Companhia de Bebidas das Américas Ambev; - "ABI SAB" are to ABI SAB Group Holding Limited (formerly SABMiller Limited and prior to that SABMiller plc); - "Grupo Modelo" are to Cervecería Modelo de México, S. de R.L. de C.V., a Mexican limited liability company; - "Former ABI SAB" or "Former ABI SAB Group" are to ABI SAB Group Holding Limited (formerly SABMiller Limited and prior to that SABMiller plc) and the group of companies owned and/or controlled by ABI SAB Group Holding Limited as existing prior to the completion of the Combination; and - "Combination" means the business combination between AB InBev and Former ABI SAB.
+- "the Issuer" or "AB InBev" are to Anheuser-Busch InBev SA/NV; - "Group" or "Combined Group" are to Anheuser-Busch InBev SA/NV and the group of companies owned and/or controlled by Anheuser-Busch InBev SA/NV; - "Former AB InBev Group" or "Former AB InBev" are to Anheuser-Busch InBev SA/NV or Anheuser-Busch InBev SA/NV and the group of companies owned and/or controlled by Anheuser-Busch InBev SA/NV, as existing prior to the completion of the Combination; - "Ambev" are to AmBev S.A., a Brazilian company listed on the New York Stock Exchange and on the São Paulo Stock Exchange, and successor of Companhia de Bebidas das Américas Ambev; - "ABI SAB" are to ABI SAB Group Holding Limited (formerly SABMiller Limited and prior to that SABMiller plc); - "Grupo Modelo" are to Cervecería Modelo de México, S. de R.L. de C.V., a Mexican limited liability company and the group of companies owned and/or controlled by Cervecería Modelo de México, S. de R.L. de C.V.; - "Former ABI SAB" or "Former ABI SAB Group" are to ABI SAB Group Holding Limited (formerly SABMiller Limited and prior to that SABMiller plc) and the group of companies owned and/or controlled by ABI SAB Group Holding Limited as existing prior to the completion of the Combination; and - "Combination" means the business combination between AB InBev and Former ABI SAB.